Persistence of Coffee-Ring Deposits in Concentrated Suspensions of Anisotropic Colloids: Conclusions

 \section{Conclusions}

-Tuning the deposit pattern formed by evaporating colloidal suspensions is desirable for many applications, such as inkjet printing.
-Here, we have shown that particle anisotropy is not a sole determining factor in the dried deposition pattern.
-In fact, in a solution of silica colloids, changing particle anisotropy has no appreciable effect on the characteristics of the deposit.
-Rather, the profile of the deposit is determined by the surface capture effect, which in turn is controlled by many parameters including particle shape, particle density, temperature\cite{li2015coffee}, surfactant concentration\cite{dugyala2015evaporation,carbontubessurfactants}, and the particle surface treatment\cite{PolymerCoat}.
-In exploring the effect of anisotropy we observed deposit profiles consistent with those seen\cite{li2015coffee} and predicted\cite{2024theory} previously.
-We also demonstrate that characterizing the coffee-ring effect is best done using profilometry techniques rather than light microscopy, and that the width of the coffee-ring is a useful and well-predicted metric for quantifying the effect control parameters have on the dried deposit.
-Coffee-ring formation is intrinsically linked to particle surface capture, and thus is sensitive to particle surface chemistry, substrate preparation, and the components of the suspending medium.
-This sensitivity makes it crucial to consider all possible sources of ring-suppression when it is observed.
+Here, we have demonstrated that particle anisotropy does not affect the dried deposition in a system of silica particles suspended in water.
+In fact, even at high concentrations, droplets formed from anisotropic particles neatly follow the predicted relationship between ring-width and concentration.
+The suppression of the coffee-ring effect is determined by the surface capture effect, which in turn is controlled by many parameters including particle shape, particle density, temperature~\cite{li2015coffee}, surfactant concentration~\cite{dugyala2015evaporation,carbontubessurfactants}, and the particle surface treatment~\cite{PolymerCoat}.
+In exploring the effect of anisotropy we observed deposit profiles consistent with those seen~\cite{li2015coffee} and predicted~\cite{2024theory} previously.
+We also demonstrate that characterizing the coffee-ring effect is best done using profilometry techniques rather than light microscopy, and that the width of the coffee ring is a useful and well-predicted metric for quantifying the effect control parameters have on the dried deposit.
+Coffee ring formation is intrinsically linked to particle surface capture, and thus is sensitive to particle surface chemistry, substrate preparation, and the components of the suspending medium.
+This sensitivity makes it crucial to consider all possible sources of ring suppression when it is observed.